smith-nekrald/sea-cpp-src/README.md

 4. Algorithmic interface, state of the algorithm, strategic algorithm, and baseline (greedy) algorithm.
 Available in the folder `algorithm`.
 5. Strategies: interface and implementations.
 The corresponding source code is located in the `strategy` subfolder.
 Allotment strategy interface, spot strategy interface.
 Abstract allotment strategy, abstract spot strategy.
-Implementations:
-Benders' allotment strategy, IPOPT allotment strategy, IPOPT spot strategy, hybrid spot strategy, Lagrangian relaxation spot strategy.
+Implementations: Benders' allotment strategy, IPOPT allotment strategy, IPOPT spot strategy, hybrid spot strategy, Lagrangian relaxation spot strategy.
 There are also special cases without allotments or with zero spot market activity.
 6. Evaluation: launching algorithms, collecting statistics, and forming outputs.
 The components involved are launcher, estimator, evaluator, validator, and analyzer.
 The corresponding folders are `evaluation` and `sense`.
 7. Backends: real logic behind the interfaces.
 Free format is allowed; the description is the most advanced.
 The corresponding source code folder is `backend`.
 8. Logging.
 Interface and configuration, correspond to folders `logging` and `conf`.
 9. More detailed entry point description.

+# Basic data structures and input-output

+Input is represented in two types of data: input data, representing the parameters, and market data, representing the sample of market behavior.
+The input data information is represented by `InputData`, described in `input/input_data.h`.
+There are also the definitions of substructures that represent the building blocks of `InputData`.
+More precisely, `ShowRate`, `Demand`, `Port`, `Node`, `Vessel`, `Arc`, `Itinerary`, `AllotmentEntry`, `Allotment`, `Event`.
+The concept correspond to the description in the paper and physical intuition.
+Such information is provided to algorithms and backends for estimating inner parameters and providing responses on requests.

+The market data information is represented by `MarketData`, described in `input/market_data.h`.
+Essentially, market data represents the samples of market realizations, and includes exact demands, willingness to pay, shows and cancellations.

+Precomputed values and information built on top of `InputData` are provided in `InputLinks`, with implementation available at `input/input_links.h`.
+The function for filling a freshly built `InputLinks` from `InputData` is called `createInputLinks(const InputData& input, InputLinks* links)`.

+Input-output functions for `InputData`, `InputLinks` and `MarketData` are described in `input/io_functions.h`.
+Serialization for `InputLinks` happends through C++ serialization library `cereal`.
+For `InputData` and `MarketData`, only reading is implemented, because output files already exist and provided at input.
+The corresponding methods rely on readers defined at `reader` folder.

+Template reading functions are described in `reader/common_reader.hpp`.
+General reader interface is provided in `reader/ireader.h`.
+Reader for input data is defined in `reader/input_reader.h`, and reader for market data is defined in `reader/market_reader.h`.

+# Acknowledgements

+The major contribution to the model and implementation is attributed to the paper co-authors: Aliaksandr Nekrashevich, Mikhail Y. Kovalyov, Mikhail Nediak, Genrikh Levin, Yuri Levin, Guang Li.
+Several individuals have been working on the implementation besides the co-authors.
+Among them are Henadzi Klimuk, Maxym Sporyshev, and Alexandra Zhihareva.
+Their participation has been voluntarily terminated based on other priorities and the huge time investment that became obvious in the middle of the path between the initial version and the first submitted version.